 Improved Revenue Generation

-Deep linking will allow the app developers to create shortcuts to access the in-app offers and make a purchase.
+Deep linking will allow the app developers to create shortcuts to access the in-app offers and purchase.
 The in-app content displays great offers combined with a direct deep-link to the specific product page.
 This enables the user to buy the product without searching for it on the app.

 To track campaign insights & analytics

-Contextual deep linking is a great way to capture and analyze the user’s behaviour.
+Contextual deep linking is a great way to capture and analyze the user’s behavior.
 It creates more options for the developer to fetch analytics of the user’s choice and preferred links.
 Then the app can be optimized accordingly to provide a better user experience for these target users